-As developer, DRH led the physical and organizational transformation of the Stone Barns into a working organic farm supporting a public agricultural education program, alongside a five-star farm-to-table restaurant (Blue Hill at Stone Barns) and conference facility.
+As developer, DRH led the physical and organizational transformation of the Stone Barns, opened to the public in 2004, into a working organic farm supporting a public agricultural education program, alongside a five-star farm-to-table restaurant (Blue Hill at Stone Barns) and conference facility.
 DRH services included:

 - Creation of a Vision Plan and Budget